jhuckaby/Cronicle/README.md

 	node bin/build.js dist
 ```

-Replace `v1.0.0` with the desired Cronicle version from the [release list](https://github.com/jhuckaby/Cronicle/releases).
+Replace `v1.0.0` with the desired Cronicle version from the [release list](https://github.com/jhuckaby/Cronicle/releases), or `master` for the head revision (unstable).

 The horribly-named [--unsafe-perm](https://docs.npmjs.com/misc/config#unsafe-perm) flag simply allows npm to compile native add-ons when running under [sudo](https://en.wikipedia.org/wiki/Sudo).
 It's perfectly safe, but you can omit it if you are running as true root (i.e. not sudo'ed).